Do you dream of doubling or even tripling your revenue?

 - Get a responsive design.
 If you want customers who own smartphones and tablets, you must have a responsive website.

 - Hire a professional web designer to create your website.
-I know it cost money.
-After all you are running a business and there are certain things you shouldn’t skimp on.
+I know it costs money.
+After all, you are running a business, and there are certain things you shouldn’t skimp on.

-- Post excellent content, and lots of it.
+- Post excellent content, and post new content often.
 Yes, your website must position you as the authority in your field.
 The best way to do that is to have tons of great content related to your niche.
 If your content is not good enough to be published by an A-list publication, keep improving it.

 - Have a call to action.
 Once you get people to your site, tell them exactly what to do.